webian/pb_social/Documentation/Configuration/Index.rst

 the next steps will hopefully explain you how to use this extension.

-1. Go to the extension manger, find this extension and open it configuration panel.
+1. Go to the extension manger, install this extension and open it's configuration panel.
-2. Type all your available social media account data in.
-If you're new in this or haven't the data, the following links will give you a base direction where to get these credentials.
+2. Enter all your available social media account data into the respective input fields.
+   If you're new to this or don't have the data, the following links will give you a base direction where to get these credentials.
     - developers.facebook.com/apps
     - code.google.com/apis/console/ (Public Api-Access -> Generate New Key -> Server Key)
     - instagram.com/developer/clients/manage/